This Fact Sheet is not relevant in your jurisdiction

-- If you have a credit meter (one you don’t have to top up) and have owed money to your current supplier for more than 28 days, you may not be able to move to a new supplier until you have paid the debt.
+- If you have a credit meter (one you don’t have to top up) and have owed money to your current supplier for 28 days or more, you may not be able to move to a new supplier until you have paid the debt.

 - If you have a prepayment meter and owe £500 or less to your current supplier, you should be allowed to switch.

-If you think that you are being treated unfairly and need help to sort it out, contact the Citizens Advice consumer helpline, see the Useful contacts section for details) or contact us for advice.
+If you think that you are being treated unfairly and need help to sort it out, contact energyadvice.scot, see the Useful contacts section for details) or contact us for advice.

 Independent internet price-comparison sites can help you find the best deal amongst all the suppliers.
 The Compare gas and electricity prices tool on the Citizens Advice website includes all tariffs, which other comparison sites may not.
 Ofgem has approved a number of online comparison services for comparing deals.
 You can find them on Ofgem’s website page: Compare gas and electricity tariffs.
 See the Useful contacts section for details.
 Money Saving Expert has a page on their website about how to get cheap heating oil.